lolgear/lolgear.github.io/_posts/2017-10-09-The-build-system-still-could-hurt-you.md

 Again.

-If you have a libary that exists in `CocoaPods` repository and you want to add this library to your library as a dependency, you can not specify branch or commit, only tag.
+If you have a library that exists in `CocoaPods` repository and you want to add this library to your library as a dependency, you can not specify branch or commit, only tag.

-It means that if this library has two versions, latest version eliminats one bug but adds another bug, you can't point to `bug-free` commit as a dependency in `.podspec` file.
+It means that if this library has two versions, latest version eliminates one bug but adds another bug, you can't point to `bug-free` commit as a dependency in `.podspec` file.

 That's it.